insideout/ai/_posts/2020-02-13-regulators-need-to-keep-a-close-eye-on-ai-in-finance.md

 ---
 category: news
 title: "Regulators Need To Keep A Close Eye On AI In Finance"
-excerpt: "While there was no bill under debate at the hearing, Henry-Nickie pointed to the CFPB's no-action letter secured by fintech lender Upstart as an example of how regulators could allow for the use of AI and machine learning in lending algorithms, while also ..."
+excerpt: "While there was no bill under debate at the hearing, Henry-Nickie pointed to the CFPB's no-action letter secured by fintech lender Upstart as an example of how regulators could allow for the use of AI and machine learning in lending algorithms, while also keeping a close eye to ensure compliance with various laws. \"We have to be careful about ..."
 publishedDateTime: 2020-02-13T16:06:00Z
 webUrl: "https://www.law360.com/articles/1243061/regulators-need-to-keep-a-close-eye-on-ai-in-finance"
 ampWebUrl: "https://www.law360.com/amp/articles/1243061"